-1.1 An informal concern can be raised in person or by telephone.
-Concerns may also be raised by a third party acting on behalf of a parent, as long as they have appropriate authority to do so.
+- An informal concern can be raised in person, by email or by telephone.
+Concerns may also be raised by a third party acting on behalf of a parent if they have appropriate authority to do so.
 Most enquiries and concerns can be dealt with satisfactorily by the class teacher, or the head of year as appropriate or other members of staff without the need to resort to the formal procedure.
-We value informal meetings and discussions and encourage parents to approach staff with any concerns they may have and aim to resolve all issues with open dialogue and mutual understanding.

-- 1.2 It is always helpful if you can fully explain the nature of the concern and identify the outcome you are looking for.
+We value informal meetings and discussions and encourage parents to approach staff with any concerns they may have and aim to resolve all issues with open dialogue and mutual understanding. - It is always helpful if you can fully explain the nature of the concern and identify the outcome you are looking for.
 Where appropriate, you may be invited to an informal meeting with the member of staff most appropriate for dealing with that concern.
 The member of staff dealing with the concern will make sure that you are clear on what action (if any) has been agreed.
-This may be put in writing if appropriate. - 1.3 If the matter is brought to the attention of the Headteacher they may decide to deal with your concerns directly at this stage.
-If the concerns are about the Headteacher these should be referred directly to the Clerk of the local academy board under Stage 2. - 1.4 The academy will respect the views of a parent who indicates that they would have difficulty discussing a concern with a particular member of staff.
+This may be put in writing if appropriate. - If the matter is brought to the attention of the Headteacher they may decide to deal with your concerns directly at this stage.
+If the concerns are about the Headteacher these should be referred directly to the Clerk of the local academy board under Stage 2. - The academy will respect the views of a parent who indicates that they would have difficulty discussing a concern with a particular member of staff.
 In this case, the Headteacher will refer the parent to another designated member of staff.
-Similarly, if the member of staff directly involved in the circumstances leading to the concern feels too compromised to deal with it, the Headteacher may consider referring the parent to another member of staff.
-The member of staff may be more senior, but this is not essential. - 1.5 Staff members should log all informal concerns on CPOMS and inform the Headteacher of any serious concerns. - 1.6 There is no suggested timescale for resolution at this stage given the importance of dialogue through informal discussion, although it would be expected that most issues will be resolved within 15 school days.
+Similarly, if the member of staff directly involved in the circumstances leading to the concern feels the same the Headteacher may consider referring the parent to another member of staff. - 5 Staff members should log all informal concerns on the communications section on Arbor and inform the Headteacher of any serious concerns. - There is no suggested timescale for resolution at this stage given the importance of informal discussion, although it would be expected that most issues will be resolved within 15 school days.
 Where no satisfactory solution has been found, you will be advised that if you wish your concerns to be considered further you should write to the Headteacher under Stage 2 of this procedure within 15 school days.